 - 1. Click the Start button to open the Start menu. - 2.
-Depending on your Windows version, do one of the following: - For Windows 7: Click Control Panel. - For Windows 10: Click Windows System → Control Panel. - 3.
+Click Windows System → Control Panel. - 3.
 View Control Panel by Large icons or Small icons, and then click Speech Recognition. - 4.
 Follow the instructions on the screen.

 Screen-reader technologies